gvwilson/buildtogether.tech/src/git-solo/index.md

 title: Using Git On Your Own
 ---

-[%i "version control!reasons to use" %]Version control[%/i%] is the collective memory of the project.
+Version control[%i "version control!reasons to use" %] is the
+collective memory of the project.
 It's what lets you move files from one machine to another without clobbering stuff you just spent three hours writing and without worrying about whether you forgot something important.
 It also lets you